envoyproxy/ratelimit/README.md

 This setup will use the Redis server configured with the `_PERSECOND_` vars for per second limits, and the other Redis server for all other limits.

+# Ambassador Use Case

+This service can be used with ambassador API gateway (OSS) to implement the rate limiter.
+Please go through this [link](https://medium.com/tech-chronicles/ambassador-lyfts-rate-limit-service-cdf64b4fa371) for more information.

 # Contact

 * [envoy-announce](https://groups.google.com/forum/#!forum/envoy-announce): Low frequency mailing